vicramon/little_decorator/README.md

 ### Decorate Your Objects

+The api consists of one method: `decorate`.
 You can call `decorate` on an object or a collection in both controllers and views.
-Examples below.
+Examples:

 #### In Controllers